Alvin Toles

-Alvin Toles (born March 23, 1963) is a former American football player who played linebacker for the New Orleans Saints in the National Football League (NFL) from 1985 until 1988, when a knee injury ended his career.
+Alvin Toles (born March 23, 1963) is an American former professional football player who was a linebacker for the New Orleans Saints in the National Football League (NFL) from 1985 until 1988, when a knee injury ended his career.
 He played college football at the University of Tennessee, initially as a fullback before switching to linebacker his junior year.
-He was the Saints' 1st-round pick in the 1985 NFL Draft.
+He was the Saints' 1st-round pick in the 1985 NFL draft.

 Early life

 Toles played high school football at Mary Persons High School in Forsyth, Georgia, under long-time coach Dan Pitt.
-Playing as a fullback, he rushed for 1,663 yards during his senior season in 1980, leading the Bulldogs to the Class AA state championship and a 15-0 season.
-He rushed for 149 yards and 2 touchdowns in the Bulldogs' 34-6 victory over Duluth in the title game.
+Playing as a fullback, he rushed for 1,663 yards during his senior season in 1980, leading the Bulldogs to the Class AA state championship and a 15–0 season.
+He rushed for 149 yards and 2 touchdowns in the Bulldogs' 34–6 victory over Duluth in the title game.
 He earned All-State honors, and was named the "All-Middle Georgia Player of the Year" by the Macon Telegraph.
 He was ranked among the top 33 recruits in the state of Georgia by the Atlanta Constitution.